 Most enemies they fight turn into friends later on or are at least somewhat relevant for the plot later.
 This causes the team of allies to be very large, almost twice the size of Part 3's.However the last third of the show has very simmiliar issues as Stardust Crusaders (TOO obvious monster of the week) and some episodes are obviously more exiting than others, but in the end Part 4 feels much more tightly written than it's predecessor.

 The characters are great in Diamond is unbreakable!
 Almost all of them are interesting and their interactions are super entertaining.
-Of the 4 JoJos that are introduced at this point, Part 4's main character Josuke is my favorite.
-He is a savvy and confident guy, a bit less crazy than Joseph though.
-Also he has a tick, when it comes to his hair: when someones insults it, the person get's his ass kicked!
+Of the 4 JoJos that are introduced at this point, Part 4's main character Josuke is probably the most interestig.
+He is introduced as a polite delinquent, but he gets series when it comes to his hair: when someones insults it, the person get's his ass kicked!
 This is pretty much Josuke's thing.
 Joseph had his predicting thing, Jotaro his "yare yare daze" and Josuke has his hair thing.There is even a little flashback about why he is so sensitive about his hair in the first place.
 He doesn't use it as much as Joseph and Jotaro though and his tick is pretty much dropped later on and his flashback never received any further explanation, but it was still a nice touch.

 The main villain of Part 4, Yoshikage Kira, is also great.
-He is not as "EPIC" as DIO, but he is very memorable in his own way.
-Unlike DIO, who was more of a cartoon villain (wants to take over the world etc) Kira just wants to commit murders without being disturbed by other people.
+He is not as "EPIC" as Dio, but he is very memorable in his own way.
+Unlike Dio, who was more of a cartoon villain (wants to take over the world etc) Kira just wants to commit murders without being disturbed by other people.
 He doesn't want world domination or anything like that, just a quite and peaceful life.
-Unlike DIO or Kars, Kira feels like a person who could actually exist in real life, which makes him legimately scary.
-The final battle against him was a little messy and the way he died was pretty anticlimatic, but that made sense in this context, since Kira is a more of a realistic villain.
+Unlike Dio or Kars, Kira feels like a person who could actually exist in real life, which makes him legimately scary.
+The final battle against him was a little messy and the way he died was pretty anticlimatic, but I guess that made sense in this context and steting, since Kira is a more of a realistic villain.
 The fight was still exiting nontheless and the way they used their Stands was pretty creative.

-Speaking of fights...they are awesome!
+As you would expect from JoJo, the fights are awesome.
 The Stands are much more creative than in the previous story arc and they are used in very creative ways.
+You can really tell how much Araki improved the fighting mechanic in this arc.
 This is probably the most bizarre aspect of Part 4: melting bodies together, turning people into books or trapping people in a time loop; these are just a few examples for the crazy abilities.
 There were even new types of Stands introduced: automatic Stands and Stands that evolve into a more powerful form over time.